f1rpo/Civ4EuroWorld/readme.txt

 (see AdvCiv/Assets/XML/Text/Civ4GameText_Earth18Civs.xml for an example)

 Perhaps to be revised:
 * Charlemagne usually expands into Poland and often even into East Scandinavia.
 It might be better to replace Ragnar's England with Bismarck's Germany (starting at Berlin), covering all the Germanic peoples except - possibly - the British, and to move the Celtic capital from Prague to Paris and replace Charlemagne with the more Anglo-French De Gaulle.
 These changes may make it too difficult for Rome to expand, and would require a different resource distribution in the northern half of Europe and possibly changes to the coastline as well.
+Perhaps, instead, merely move Ragnar's capital to Denmark (Roskilde) and Charlemagne's to Aachen or Bibracte.
 * Enlarging only the Eastern Sahara (for the Nile valley), but not the Western Sahara, was a bad idea.
 Additional desert tiles in the Western Sahara would make it harder for Mali to expand into North Africa, and probably wouldn't have any adverse side-effects.
 * Similarly, Northern Siberia is more vertically compressed than it needs to be.